hellerve/blog/wip/Maps_Are_Everything.md

 maps.
 Well, and names.
 And an incidental Lisp syntax, because it is easy to parse even without a parser.

-Let’s discover how to define absolutely everything as maps, shall we?
+Let’s discover how to define absolutely everything as maps while slowly descending into the realm of the unspeakable, shall we?

 ## `{}`